AuthentiqID/authentiq-docs/README.md

 ## Running locally

 The documentation is built using [MkDocs](http://www.mkdocs.org/).

+    pip install awscli mkdocs

 You can build the documentation locally using:

     mkdocs build